kskalvar/aws-sagemaker-labelmaker-satellite-imagery/README.md

-AWS SageMaker Labelmaker Satellite Imagery
+Using AWS SageMaker/Labelmaker to process Satellite Imagery
 ===========================================

 This solution shows how to process map imagery using AWS SageMaker and Labelmaker to build an AI Model to predict buildings.
 This readme updates an article "Use Label Maker and Amazon SageMaker to automatically map buildings in Vietnam" by ZHUANGFANG NANA YI referenced below and provides a more basic step by step process.